Danilo-Araujo-Silva/palindrome-tdd-bdd-example/README.md

 This project is created from a ejected version of the facebook [create-react-app](https://github.com/facebookincubator/create-react-app) project and is integrated with [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) and another best practices.
-Some of the is not required to create this solution but could be a good fit to a growing application.
+Some of the code is not required to create this solution but could be a good fit to a growing application.

 It uses essentially NodeJS, Yarn, Express, React and Material UI.